top of page

 Becky’s practice often revolves around repurposing found textiles and materials.
 Each piece of fabric or photograph comes with its own history and some pieces have been pre-embroidered by unknown artists.
 These artefacts, having become detached from their original owners, find themselves bundled together and auctioned on platforms like eBay.
 Through her work, Becky aims to give them renewed purpose and offer them a fresh lease of life.

 Occasionally, Becky employs her embroidery as a medium for protest.
-Previous works include a hand stitched doily to commemorate the end of Matt Hancock's political career, a tray cloth recording Liz Truss's candid admission of her willingness to be unpopular, and a wall-hanging that memorialises Boris Johnson's penchant for falsehoods.
-Becky perceives these pieces as a deliberately slow-paced manifestation of the act of tweeting, harnessing the power of embroidery to communicate dissent and critique.
+Becky sees these works as a deliberately slow-paced manifestation of the act of tweeting, harnessing the power of embroidery to communicate dissent and critique.

 bottom of page